 We know, you want to bring your pooch along, but an airfield really isn’t the best place.
 It’s noisy with fast moving aircraft and parachutes!
 We’re also based on a farm, and our landowner gets grumpy when they see them near their sheep.

-If you have to bring your dog then please ensure to stay away from the farm animals, and remain within the outdoor spectator area.
+If you have to bring your dog then please ensure to keep it on a lead at all times, stay away from the farm animals, and remain within the outdoor spectator area.
 Dogs are not permitted within the interior clubhouse, with the exception of assistant dogs.

 Third party liability insurance of up to £10M is included with the Tandem Skydive costs, however this does not cover personal accident insurance.